econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 The other way to use PayNyms is through collaborative transactions like Stowaway and StonewallX2 which will be covered in later sections.

 ### Samourai Wallet
-First, making the on-chain connection will be demonstrated.
+First, making the on-chain connection will be demonstrated:

 - Find the payment code you are interested in, [paynym.is](https://paynym.is/) was used in this example.
 - In Samourai Wallet, press the `blue "+" sign` then the `PayNym icon`.